mbahra/AWS_Data_Engineer/README.md

 ## Data

 To handle the three existing data type, I will use:
-- Structured data: a csv file containing the city of each club
+- Structured data: a csv file containing the team code (abbreviation) of each club
 - Semi-structured data: json data from API-Football
 - Unstructured data: tweets from the Twitter API